peerigon/erroz/README.md

 ### errorDefinition _object_

-__erroz__ takes just one parameter - the error definition object. arbitrary data structures for meta data which will be available on every error instance.
+Arbitrary data structure for metadata which will be available on every error instance.
 Some attributes have a special meaning which is why they are described below:

 #### `name` _string_